 The launching of the DIgital Learning Initiative, a 1:1 device program, brought opportunities for both students and faculty to take advantage of the resources provided by technology for enriching the curriculum and enhancing productivity.

 The building of the Blake Hubbard Commons, which we call The HUB, created much-needed new space for meetings, worship, and musical and drama performances.
-A robotics lab, currently located in the basement of the gym, was created to provide space for our students to design, build, and test robots using 3-D laser cutters and other tools.
+A robotics lab was created to provide space for our students to design, build, and test robots using 3-D laser cutters and other tools.

 2019 and beyond...

 In May 2019 Trinity graduated its 10th class of seniors.
-The school also launched its fourth capital campaign, Trinity Forward, to build a new Arts and Engineering Building that will provide desperately needed space for our fine arts and robotics programs, as well as additional support for our faculty.
+The school also launched its fourth capital campaign, Trinity Forward, to build a new Arts and Engineering Building with much-needed space for our fine arts and robotics programs, as well as raising additional support for our faculty.

-In 2020, Trinity School will celebrate its 25th anniversary.
-We hope that you will join us on campus this coming year at some of our events and give thanks to God with us for 25 years of Trinity School.
+In 2020, Trinity School celebrated its 25th anniversary.
+We hope that you will join us in giving thanks to God for more than 25 years of Trinity School.